 We crossed our fingers and hoped we’d get the permits.
+And we did!

 I’ll let the pictures tell the story of this stunning hike but make sure to read the tips at the bottom of the post if you’re planning on hiking Half Dome yourself.

 The trail begins at the Happy Isles parking area in Yosemite Valley.
-There’s two routes up to Half Dome, The Mist Trail and the John Muir Trail.
+There are two routes up to Half Dome, The Mist Trail and the John Muir Trail.
 We chose the Mist Trail which is shorter but much more intense.
 The Mist Trail climbs past both Vernal Falls and Nevada Falls via a long stretch of steep, rocky stairs.

 The sign at the trailhead.
 Only 8.2 miles to the top of Half Dome.
 Doesn’t sound like much, does it?